AlexanderAuras/radon/README.md

 To build:
  1. Clone the github repository via `git clone https://github.com/AlexanderAuras/radon.git`
- 2. Change into the project directory and run run `pip install .` to install the package
+ 2. Change into the project directory and run `pip install .` to install the package

 ## Roadmap:
  - PyPI/conda package